Little River in Horry County, South Carolina — The American South (South Atlantic)

 Location.
 Marker has been reported missing.
 It was located near 33° 51.873′ N, 78° 39.14′ W. Marker was in Little River, South Carolina, in Horry County.
 Marker was on Highway 17 northbound lanes (U.S. 17) north of South Carolina Highway 90, on the right.
+It was before the crossover to Villas Drive.
 Touch for map.
-It was before the crossover to Villas Drive.
 Marker was in this post office area: Little River SC 29566, United States of America.
+Touch for directions.

 Also see . . .
 Excerpt from the diary of Rev. George Whitefield.
 “By the advice of my companions, I went in amongst them whilst a woman was dancing a jig.
 At my first entrance I endeavoured to shew the folly of such entertainments, and to convince her how well-pleased the devil was at every step she took.
 For some time she endeavoured to outbrave me; neither fiddler nor she desisted, but at least she gave over and the musician laid aside his instrument...”
 (Submitted on February 22, 2009.)